Skip to main content

 —Ephesians 2:7

 To be effective in sharing the message of Christianity (evangelism), and for growth within, love is crucial as both the driving force and the approach of the church.
 People are more likely to listen and be open to the message when they perceive genuine care and affection.
-Instead of people saying all they want is my money they say they sure do love one another.

 🙌 Conclusion

 New Testament love is radical, sacrificial, and deeply communal.
-Jesus did not merely call His followers to love the world—He called them to love one another as He loved his brethren.
+Jesus did not merely call His followers to love the world—He called them to love one another as He loves his brethren.
 This love, especially toward “the least” of His brethren, is the heartbeat of the church and the proof of genuine discipleship.
 Inward love is not insular—it is the soil from which outward mission grows.

 “Beloved, if God so loved us, we also ought to love one another.”